Accommodating Guests With Food Allergies In Your Restaurant

 Step 2: Most (Not) Wanted

-These pages could be posted on a wall near the expo line if possible and inserted into four binders (with plastic page holders) so that there might be one for the line, one for expo, one for the Chef’s office (back-up) and one for the GM/ Restaurant Mgrs’ office.
+These pages should be posted on a wall near the expo line if possible and inserted into four binders (with plastic page holders) so that there might be one for the line, one for expo, one for the Chef’s office (back-up) and one for the GM/ Restaurant Mgrs’ office.
 Your Chef and GM can then use this collateral for training / testing.

-Many POS systems now enable you to list additional info under the menu item button as well.
-This can be done via a sub menu function known as “recipe notes”.
-You might be more accustomed to seeing this under cocktails / bar menu item buttons but check with your POS provider to see if they can walk you through it on other order screens as well.
+You might be more accustomed to seeing this under cocktails / bar menu item buttons but check with your POS provider to see if they can walk you through the programing on other order screens as well.

-As long as staff is regularly reminded to use that reference tool, they should begin to develop a pretty healthy base of knowledge…and nothing says you value your product and your guest quite like being educated about both.
+As long as staff is regularly reminded to use that as a reference tool, they should begin to develop a pretty healthy base of knowledge…and nothing says you value your product and your guest quite like being educated about both.

 Step 3: Mitigation